 Thanks to medical advances in assisted reproduction women now have the possibility to decide when to form a family.
-Factors, such as being single, work or economic instability force women to postpone their motherhood - in most cases facing the fact that waiting has had disastrous consequences for their fertility.
+Factors, such as being single, work or economic instability force women to postpone their motherhood – such delays can have a negative effect on a person’s ability to conceive.

-The eggs will then be frozen at -196C, thus stopping cell ageing until the moment of implantation.
+The eggs are then frozen at -196C, which stops cell ageing until the moment of implantation.
 This process does not damage the eggs.

-With the aim of guaranteeing pregnancy by means of, specialists recommend undergoing regular examinations in order to ensure the correct functioning of the reproductive system.
-It is advisable to start a treatment before the age of 35 and preserve the eggs of the highest quality which can be implanted at a later date.
+In order to achieve the greatest chance of pregnancy our specialists recommend that individuals undergo regular examinations to ensure optimum reproductive health and to start treatment before the age of 35 which will yield and preserve eggs of the highest quality which can be implanted at a later date.

 This treatment also constitutes a reproductive solution for patients that must undergo chemotherapy or radiotherapy, or take medication that may affect their fertility (e.g. Lupus).
 This way, they will have the chance to preserve their eggs for conceiving a healthy child after overcoming any major illness which might affect their fertility health.